-In partnership with the University of Texas Health at San Antonio, HHSC is developing an inperson boot-camp for LMHA/LBHA housing staff across the state to equip them with the tools needed to house people with complex health needs and help them maintain housing in the community.
+In partnership with the University of Texas Health at San Antonio, HHSC developed an in-person boot-camp for LMHA and LBHA housing staff across the state to equip them with the tools needed to house people with complex health needs and help them maintain housing in the community.
 In addition to the development of the training materials, MFP funds will be used to pilot a two-day in-person and virtual housing boot camp for direct service providers at LMHAs/LBHAs.
+The virtual boot camp was held in April 2023 with five participants, and nine participants attended the in-person boot camp in June 2023